Duration: ±5 to 6 hours

 Total height gain: ±300m

-(All distances should only be used as a guideline and a detailed route description needs be supplied on confirmation of booking.)
+(All distances and times should only be used as a guideline.)

 What makes this special: The Royal Natal National Park is home to the Tugela Falls, (the world’s second highest waterfall), and one of the finest one-day hike in South Africa.
 This walk should not be missed and is a must do in KwaZulu-Natal Drakensberg and South Africa.